 Maximize FAFSA and Merit Aid Early

-Submitting FAFSA early increases your chance of receiving the most aid.
-Pairing FAFSA with academic excellence can lead to merit scholarships, especially at Ivy League and Top 20 institutions.
+Submitting FAFSA early improves your chances of receiving the most need-based aid, since some programs like FSEOG are funded on a first-come, first-served basis.
+Pairing FAFSA with strong academics can also unlock merit scholarships, particularly at Ivy League and Top 20 schools where institutional aid budgets are largest.
 CollegeCommit supports Early Action, Early Decision, and Regular Decision admissions.

 Use 529 Plans and Expert Guidance

-A 529 plan helps families save tax-free for tuition and fees.
-At CollegeCommit, our advisors – former admissions officers and Ivy League graduates with over 20 years of experience – help families combine financial planning with admissions goals.
+A 529 plan lets families save and grow money tax-free for qualified education expenses, including tuition, fees, room and board, and books.
+At CollegeCommit, our advisors, who are former admissions officers and Ivy League graduates with over 20 years of experience, help families combine long-term financial planning with admissions strategy.

 Final Insights for Families